-Well lots has changed since then – Taos has reinvented itself with a burst of fresh energy (and taoStyle has certainly played a small part), the way the world sees us now is on point, and the visitors we attract these days, are not confused upon arrival, but rather, inspired by the beauty and culture that greets them.
-Taos Ski Valley’s recent facelift has clearly not hurt!
+Well lots has changed since then – Taos has reinvented itself with a burst of fresh energy and the way the world sees us now is on point; the visitors we attract these days, are not confused upon arrival, but rather, inspired by the beauty and culture that greets them.
+Taos Ski Valley’s recent (and ongoing), facelift has clearly not hurt!

 And although we now have myriad tours (with savvy tour guides) offering a smorgasbord of adventures, taoStyle (My Little Black Book) will (continue) to fill you in on what’s happening up here at 7200 ft.
 It will take you on tours of the studios, galleries and workshops of the most interesting artists and artisans who live and work here, into the salons, spas, boutiques, restaurants and bars that count.
 It will not take you along the beaten tourist track that leads to kitschy candle and t-shirt shops selling tat made in China.